 For example, who can forget the time when Apple launched iPhone in 2007?
 They created something so spectacular that people were not expecting – a phone with GPS, an internet browser, and other features.

-Given the changing perception of people, competing on just price has become less attractive.
+Given the changing brand perception of people, competing on just price has become less attractive.
 Here are some top strategies (other than price) for creating value for customers:

 Brand partnerships: You can partner with other brands that complement what you sell.
 This way you can get the valuable attention of your partner’s audience.
 For example, both Uber and Spotify partnered with each other to grow their users and deliver value to customers.
 The idea is simple – instead of hopelessly waiting after booking a cab, customers can listen to their favorite music and create playlists.

 Discounts and Offers: Product discounts and offers are great ways to keep customers hooked to your brand and encourage them to buy more.
 You can look to offer discounts to your high-spending customers or to everyone during seasonal sales.
 Additional offers such as free delivery, premium support, etc., can also make a huge difference in your customers’ lives.

 Free Trials: How would people know the value your products or services bring to the table if they never get to try them?
 You can offer free trials to your customers to give them a glimpse of your offerings.
 For example, if you are a SaaS business, you can offer a 15 or 30-day free trial to users and increase your chances of getting more paying customers.

 6. Directly Ask Customers What “Value” Means to Them

 To get closer to the answer to “what do customers value?”, you need to ask them directly.
 With the help of regular customer feedback, you can understand what customers perceive as value and how their ‘value needs’ change over time.

 You can share surveys with your audience and allow them to give their candid feedback.
 For instance, with NPS surveys, you can see whether customers find your brand offerings valuable enough to recommend them to their friends or family members.